 There are many small everyday gadgets that you can purchase from local stores that can help you remain independent without the need for an occupational therapy service for example a potato peeler with a large grip handle or an electric tin opener.

 Other items of disability equipment such as raised toilet seats, bath equipment, reachers can be purchased from retailers in the Kingston area or neighbouring borough or on line.

 You can find videos on YouTube showing you how to use simple equipment safely.

 You can find advice on purchasing equipment at:

 The Disabled Living Foundation also have a self assessment tool on their web site to help you find equipment that may help you.

+You can contact Adult Social Care for an assessment.
 Professional advice from a member of the occupational therapy team is free and can be accessed via the Royal Borough of Kingston Contact Centre on 020 8547 5005.